Lares, Puerto Rico: Demographics

 Like most of Puerto Rico, Lares population originated with the Taino Indians and then many immigrants from Spain settled the central highland, most prominently the Andalusian, Canarian and Extremaduran Spanish migration who formed the bulk of the Jibaro or white peasant stock of the island.
 The Andalusian, Canarian and Extremaduran Spaniards also influenced much of the Puerto Rican culture which explains the use of Spanish and the Spanish architecture that can be found in the city.

 Government

-The mayor of Lares for fifteen years was Roberto Pagán Centeno and he resigned in late 2019.
-José Rodríguez Ruiz began serving his term as mayor of Lares on January 20, 2020.
-Rodríguez Ruiz belongs to the Hospitaller Order of Saint Lazarus.
+The mayor of Lares for fifteen years was Roberto Pagán Centeno, who resigned in late 2019.
+His successor, José Rodríguez Ruiz, began serving his term as mayor of Lares on January 20, 2020.
+Fabian Arroyo was elected to a four-year term as part of the 2020 general elections.

 The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
-In 2020, Ramón Ruiz and Marially Gonzalez, from the Popular Democratic Party, were elected as District Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.